nataliebock/Bock-Data-Science-Portfolio/basic_streamlit_app/README.md

 **Note:** In order to use this Streamlit app, the Python file must be downloaded and Streamlit must be used to create personal url.

 ## 📲 App Features
-- **Button:** A simple button in Streamlit to click to emphasize excitement for using the app
+- **Button:** A simple button in Streamlit to click to emphasize excitement for using the app and practice displaying text
 - **Species Selection:** Allows the user to select different species of penguins to study
 - **Sliders:** Allow the user to subset the penguin species based on mass, flipper and bill length